On Time

 With an individual kiss;

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-The poem shows the use of imagery such as “Whose speed is but the heavy Plummets pace;”, “With an individual kiss” and “Then all this Earthy grossness quit.”
+The poem shows the use of imagery such as “Whose speed is but the heavy Plummets pace”, “With an individual kiss” and “Then all this Earthy grossness quit”.

 - Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different.
-The poem shows the use of metaphor of Time, Death, Chance and Eternity.
+The poem shows the use of the metaphor of Time, Death, Chance and Eternity.

 - Personification: The poet has personified several abstract ideas such as Time, Hour, Love, Truth, Peace and even Death as having life and emotions of their own.

 - Symbolism: Symbolism is using symbols to signify ideas and qualities, giving them symbolic meanings that are different from the literal meanings.
-The poem shows the use of the symbols of death and time to demonstrate his theological leanings.
+The poem shows the use of the symbols of death and time to show his theological leanings.

 Poetic and literary devices are the same, but a few are used only in poetry.
 Here is the analysis of some of the poetic devices used in this poem.